kzhang28/Optimus/README.md

 # Optimus

 Optimus is a customized cluster scheduler for deep learning training jobs that targets high job performance and resource efficiency in production clusters.
 It builds resource-performance models for each job on the go, and dynamically schedules resources to jobs based on job progress and the cluster load to maximize training performance and resource efficiency.
+It uses MXNet as the distributed training framework and is integrated into Kubernetes cluster manager.

-## Prerequisites
+## Setup
 ### OS Environment
 (1) Ubuntu 14.04.5 Server 64bit LTS;
 (2) Install the basic tools by running the script <a href="https://github.com/eurosys18-Optimus/Optimus/blob/master/notes/preinstall.sh">preinstall.sh</a>.